 Under the UK's Midlands Future Mobility (MFM) project, HORIBA MIRA is designing and developing software that correlates with both real and virtual driving, mobile facades, and other enhancements to improve the repeatability and accuracy of automated vehicle (CAV) and advanced driver assistance system (ADAS) simulation scenarios under complex conditions and is committed to enhancing its efficient and highly accurate engineering solutions based on a new comprehensive testing ecosystem for CAV/ADAS development called "ASSURED CAV".

 In addition, in March 2022, Ceres, a world leader in alternative energy, announced that it will establish a development center at HORIBA MIRA and partner in accelerating hydrogen and fuel cell technologies.
+Additionally, a project is underway to develop and install an on-site water electrolyzer and EV charging facility in partnership with Octopus Hydrogen in the MIRA Technology Park, which has diverse automotive testing facilities.

 Related Links >>